deltachat/deltachat-pages/en/help.md

 ### If Delta Chat uses E-Mail, is it really an _Instant_ Messenger?

 - Generally, E-Mail packets travel as fast as anything else on the Internet.
-So the transmission itself is as instant as it can be - a few seconds at most.
+So chatting itself is as instant as it can be - a few seconds at most.
 - There is another issue that can delay message deliverly though: receiving messages in the background.
 For privacy reasons, Delta Chat doesn't use Google Cloud Messaging (GCM) or the Apple Push Notification Service (APNS).